atom/github/docs/rfcs/003-pull-request-review.md

 #### Context and navigation

 Review comments are shown in 3 different places.
-The comments themeselves have the same functionality, but allow the comment to be seen in a different context, depending on different use cases.
+The comments themselves have the same functionality, but allow the comment to be seen in a different context, depending on different use cases.
 For example "reviewing a pull request", "addressing feedback", "editing the entire file".

 Files | Reviews | Single file
 --- | --- | ---
 ![files](https://user-images.githubusercontent.com/378023/46932382-6bf3bc80-d08a-11e8-83ce-af2ec99c3610.png) | ![reviews](https://user-images.githubusercontent.com/378023/46535563-c81a4c00-c8e6-11e8-9c0b-6ea575556101.png) | ![single file](https://user-images.githubusercontent.com/378023/46928308-e9accd80-d074-11e8-8de3-a16140e74907.png)

-In order to navigate between comments or switch context, each comment has the following controlls:
+In order to navigate between comments or switch context, each comment has the following controls:

 ![image](https://user-images.githubusercontent.com/378023/46934191-c6444b80-d091-11e8-9405-b93bd2aecc90.png)